Lazarus in the Bible

 But Abraham said, Son, remember that thou in thy lifetime receivedst thy good things, and likewise Lazarus evil things: but now he is comforted, and thou art tormented.

-Then the rich man said, 'I beg you therefore, forefather [Abraham], that you would send Lazarus to my father's house,
+'Then, Father,' he said, 'I beg you to send Lazarus to my father's house--

 So, the sisters sent [someone] to Him, saying, "Look, Lord, the person you love [i.e., your dear friend, Lazarus] is sick."

-now Jesus loved Martha, and her sister, and Lazarus.
+And Jesus was loving Martha, and her sister, and Lazarus,

 though Jesus meant it of Lazarus's death: but they understood it of the natural rest in sleep.

 "Lazarus is dead; and for your sakes I am glad I was not there, in order that you may believe.
-But let us go to him."
+Come, let us go to him."

 So, they removed the stone.
 Then Jesus looked up and said, "Father, thank you for hearing me.
 [Note: Jesus had already prayed for and been assured of Lazarus' resurrection].

-there a supper was provided for him; Martha was in waiting: but Lazarus was one of the guests that sat at table with him.
+There they gave a dinner for him.
+Martha served, and Lazarus was one of those at the table with him.

 But the crowd that went out to meet Jesus [i.e., as He entered Jerusalem] did so because they had heard about Him performing this [miraculous] sign [i.e., of raising Lazarus].